 7. Do laundry efficiently.

 Use the cold water setting for washing clothes, and use the dry sensor feature on the dryer to conserve energy.
 Cleaning the lint trap between dry cycles will also help your machine to run more efficiently.
 This will help to optimize the machine’s output and also help you to save.
 If you want to realize even more savings, consider hanging your clothes on a line to air dry.

 8. Turn off televisions, radios and computer monitors when not in use.

 Leaving a computer monitor on may seem like a minuscule drain on energy consumption, but it adds up.
 Combining this with the numerous times we have multiple devices running at once means that tiny drain may actually be a bit larger than we realize.

 9. Program the thermostat

 10. Check that the home is insulated properly.

 There are many other ways to conserve energy, but one of the best ways to save energy is to choose prepaid electricity.
-Offering low-cost energy plans to suit both personal and business needs, Payless Power is a company committed to providing people not only with some of the best prepaid electricity plans but also with helpful customer service.
+Offering low-cost energy plans to suit both personal and business needs, Payless Power is a company committed to providing people not only with some of the best no deposit electricity plans but also with helpful customer service.